There are so many tips and tricks recommended for improving your hair health, that it’s often confusing trying to distinguish fact from fiction.

 Can vinegar damage your hair?

-You can of course have too much of a good thing.
+You can of course have too much of a good thing (this includes washing your hair too often).
 If you use your new apple cider vinegar routine more than once a week, you could end up damaging your hair instead.

 You should also make sure that you dilute it as we’ve described above rather than use it on its own.
 Apple cider vinegar is naturally very acidic, so if you don’t dilute it first, it will start to degrade your hair rather than help it.